CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq.md

 * With beads loaded onto the InDrop, you are now ready to prepare your cells.

-* Resuspend cells at 80-100K/ml in cold PBS supplemented with 18% OptiPrep (this is a density matching gradient; included in the kit from 1CellBio).
+* Resuspend cells at 100K/ml in cold PBS.
 You will only need < 1ml final volume of cells at this concentration.

 * Prepare the calculated amount of RT/Lysis mixture.
 Click on the “?” in the Thor software to see the breakdown of the RT/Lysis mixture will be given.
 Prepare 10% extra volume for RT mix, and add excess cell volume as well.
 This will prevent air from being drawn up into the lines during loading.

+* Immediately before you begin the collection add OptiPrep, a density matching gradient included in the kit from 1CellBio, to your cell suspension to get a final concentration of 18% OptiPrep.

+{% include note.html content="Addition of OptiPrep is critical to prevent your cells from settling while in the device.
+However, the effects of OptiPrep on various cell types has not been well tested.
+You should only add this reagent immediately prior to loading your cells in order minimize effects on cell viability or transcription." %}

 * Collect droplets into a 1.5ml LoBind tube containing 200ul mineral oil.

+* If you plan to collect more than 3000 cells from a sample, switch tubes during the collection.

+* It's a good idea to collect two 10sec high-speed videos: 1) of your cells coming onto the device...this provides useful information about cell size, clumping, etc.  And 2) your encapsulation...so you can appreciate droplets with only beads, beads and cells, multiple beads, etc.  All movies are saved in folders labeled by date, under Documents -> Thor videos, on the laptop attached to the Indrop system.
+Movies can be viewed and edited in [ImageJ](https://imagej.nih.gov/ij/).

 ## In-droplet 1st strand cDNA reaction

-* Immediately following droplet collection, place the 1.5ml LoBind tube containing droplets into a the 1CellBio UV box for 10 sec.
+* Immediately following droplet collection, place the 1.5ml LoBind tube(s) containing droplets into a the 1CellBio UV box for 10 sec.
 This cleaves the oligos off the bead, allowing you to carry out a cDNA reaction in solution.

-* Immediately incubate tube in a heatblock at 50degC for 2hr.
+* Immediately incubate tube in a heatblock at 50C for 2hr.
 This is your 1st strand cDNA reaction.

-* Incubate at 70degC for 15min to heat kill the reaction
+* Incubate at 70C for 15min to heat kill the reaction

 * Use a gel loading pipette tip to remove as much of the mineral oil (clear) on  top of the bead emulsion layer (white).
 Avoid removing any of the bead emulsion, since each droplet contains a cell.
 Under the bead emulsion is residual droplet oil, which you can ignore.

-{% include important.html content="At this point, if you had collected > 3000 cells, you can divide your emulsion into equal parts for downstream steps.
+{% include important.html content="At this point, if you had collected > 3000 cells in the same tube, you can divide your emulsion into equal parts for downstream steps.
 For example, if you collected 9000 cells, divide into 3 equal parts.
 35ul of emulsion typically contains about 1000 barcoded cells." %}

 * Break up droplets by adding an equal volume of demulsifier (1CellBio kit) to your tubes (just eyeball the volume of bead emulsion in the tube and add equal vol of demulsifier).